airalab/robonomics-wiki/docs/en/deploy-sensor-map.md

 ]
 ```

 Next open `config.json` file.
-You interested in next part of configuration file:
+You need to change the next part of configuration file:

 ```json
 ...